developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/api/barcode/index.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
 Specifies the time, in seconds, that an external scanner will be allowed to remain idle before the connection between the terminal and the scanner is severed to conserve power.
-The value should be in mutilple of 5.
+The value should be in multiple of 5.
 This is currently applicable to Bluetooth scanners only.
 For Android L and above the valid range start from 0.
 When time is set to 0, BT scanner will remain connected with terminal.It supports on Android with EMDK version 6.6 and above.

 ####Access
 * Instance: This property can be accessed via an instance object of this class: <code>myObject.connectionIdleTime</code>